11 Reasons Why We Love Wrought Iron Fencing

 3. Wrought iron fence is strong and extremely longwearing.
 In fact, it is known as "100-year fencing" due to its durability.
 It's also resistant to shock, denting, and bending.

 4. Because of their strength, fences of wrought iron excel at various security functions.
-They can safeguard children and pets in your yard (although you will need to choose a style that precludes jumping or climbing in the former case and slipping out between too-widely-spaced bars in the latter).
+They can safeguard children and pets in your yard (though you'll need to choose a style that precludes jumping or climbing in the former case and slipping out between too-widely-spaced bars in the latter).
 They may be used as a safety fence around your swimming pool.
 Finally, the tallest wrought iron barriers are excellent at keeping out intruders, whether human or animal.

-5. A small (or large) portion of your wrought iron fencing can be repaired without any necessity to replace the entire fence.
+5. A small (or even a large) portion of your wrought iron fencing can be repaired without any necessity to replace the entire fence.

 6. Wrought iron is ductile, meaning that the metal can be shaped into a wide variety of artistic fence designs.
 This type of fence is a proud design feature, not just a boundary marker.

 7. Working with wrought iron is an artisanal process.
 The iron is forged and hand worked ("wrought") with special tools to produce its distinctive decorative appearance.
 Of course, this high quality comes with a correspondingly high price tag.
 A less expensive alternative is molded iron, shaped by pouring molten iron into molds to form attractive shapes; it's nice, but simply does not have the cachet of handwork.

 8. Wrought iron fencing is made in a wide range of styles which will complement any home decor, whether traditional or modern, formal or casual.
 It often boasts very elaborate scrolls, curves, and twists, in a charmingly nostalgic nod to its Victorian influence.